tducey03/dwave-scikit-learn-plugin/README.md

 reach out to D-Wave [directly](https://www.dwavesys.com/solutions-and-products/professional-services/) and also explore the feature selection [offering](https://aws.amazon.com/marketplace/pp/prodview-bsrc3yuwgjbo4) in AWS Marketplace.

 The package's main class, `SelectFromNonlinearModel`, can be used in any existing `sklearn` pipeline.
-For an introduction to hybrid methods for feature selection, see the [Feature Selection for NL](https://github.com/dwave-examples/feature-selection-cqm).
+For an introduction to hybrid methods for feature selection, see the [Feature Selection for Nonlinear model](https://github.com/dwave-examples/feature-selection-cqm).

 ## Examples